IjlalBaig/Daily-Code-Challenge/README.md

 # Daily-Code-Challenge
-To improve my coding skills by learning something new everyday and practice coding it
+This is a project to improve my programming abilities by learning something new daily and implementing it in code. you can view a log of my finding by navigating the project Wiki